Skip to content

 All three filters operate in the direction of the zero-state reading.
 All three are contradicted by the texts.
 And all three have contributed to a picture of Epicurus that is, as the ancient Stoics and Academics attacking him recognized, exactly the wrong picture.

-The zero-state reading matters because it transforms Epicurean philosophy from a vigorous and positive account of what makes life worth living into a counsel of minimal expectation that is, in practice, indistinguishable from the life-denial it was designed to oppose.
-If the goal is simply to be undisturbed — to feel as little as possible, to want as little as possible, to be satisfied with the mere absence of pain — then Epicurean philosophy offers nothing that a Stoic or a Buddhist or a Christian mystic could not equally offer, and does so with less systematic rigor than any of them.
+The zero-state reading matters because it transforms Epicurean philosophy from a vigorous and positive account of what makes life worth living into a withdrawal and resignation - a counsel of minimal expectation that is, in practice, indistinguishable from the life-denial it was designed to oppose.
+If the goal is simply to be undisturbed — to feel as little as possible, to want as little as possible, to be satisfied with the mere absence of pain — then Epicurean philosophy offers nothing that a Stoic or a Buddhist or a Christian mystic could not equally offer, and does so less systematically than any of them.

-The full cup model restores what was actually there.
-The goal is a life plena et conferta voluptatibus — full and crammed with pleasures.
+Reframing the issue as a full cup of pleasure restores what was actually there.
+The goal is a life as Cicero stated — plena et conferta voluptatibus — full and crammed with pleasures.
 The vessel must be sound so that pleasures do not drain away; reason must be employed so that pleasures do not generate greater pains; the foundation must be secure so that the pursuit of further pleasures does not depend on circumstances beyond our control.
 But the goal is fullness, not emptiness.
 The goal is a life in which, as Torquatus put it, pleasures are “numerous and vivid alike of body and of mind.”

 Plato asked: can pleasure be the highest good if it has no limit?
 And he answered his own question: no, it cannot.